 Drug treatments for Alzheimer's disease

-There are no drug treatments available that can provide a cure for Alzheimer's disease.
-However, medicines have been developed that can improve symptoms, or temporarily slow down their progression, in some people.
-This factsheet explains how the main drug treatments for Alzheimer's disease work, where to access them, and when they can be prescribed and used effectively.
+There are no drug treatments that can cure Alzheimer's disease or any other common type of dementia.
+However, medicines have been developed for Alzheimer's disease that can temporarily alleviate symptoms, or slow down their progression, in some people.
+This factsheet explains how the main drug treatments for Alzheimer's disease work, how to access them, and when they can be prescribed and used effectively.

 What are the main drugs used?

 There are two types of medication used to treat Alzheimer's disease: acetylcholinesterase inhibitors (often shortened to just 'cholinesterase inhibitors') and NMDA receptor antagonists.
 The two types work in different ways.
 These are explained below.

 - The generic names for the cholinesterase inhibitors are donepezil, rivastigmine and galantamine: